cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 First, you need to create an account on https://account.cloudogu.com.
 After that, just send us a request with your account name / email address and the Dogu namespace you want (e.g. _yourcompany_).
 We will create the namespace and grant your account permission to push to the namespace.

+This step is necessary only once per account.

 ### Release process